 Lower strength smoothing compounds are susceptible to indentations that will mirror in the floorcovering, especially if there is heavy traffic and trolley transportation.
-In mainland Europe scratch testers are used to assess the strength of the floor.
+In mainland Europe scratch testers known as the (RiRi) surface test are used to assess the strength of the floor.

-Inspection of the scratches and clarity of the grid lines help the tester judge the quality of the smoothing compound or subfloor.
+Inspection of the diamond formation it produces and clarity of the grid lines help the tester judge the suitability and hardness of the surface of the smoothing compound or subfloor.

 Levels and surface regularities

 Ideally a floor should remain level and smooth with no readily visible undulations or surface abnormalities.
 The desired result can be achieved through good working practice, trowel skills and ‘rubbing down’.
 Making sure the surface is level can be aided through the use of level pins and pin levelling rakes to ensure that uneven depths are clearly identified.
 Specifying a good quality smoothing compound can also help the flooring contractor.
 It is well understood that water mix smoothing compounds traditionally produce better fluidity and a more even finish, although there are constant improvements being made in ‘bag and bottle’ mixes such as UZIN L3 Gold.

 It’s important to confirm the degree of smoothness and or levels required when specifying.
 The British Standards relevant to our industry specify a ‘surface regularity’ (SR1,2,3) this is a measurement of smoothness, not level.